stephenh/ts-proto/README.markdown

 # Todo

-- Support the string-based encoding of duration in `fromJSON`/`toJSON`
 - Make `oneof=unions-value` the default behavior in 2.0
 - Probably change `forceLong` default in 2.0, should default to `forceLong=long`
 - Make `esModuleInterop=true` the default in 2.0